Lars: You cut [Dimo's] arm off!

 - When Segen gets infected during the Jerusalem sequence in World War Z, Gerry cuts off the infected limb and applies first aid as quickly as he can.

-- Subverted in the 1988 remake of The Blob.
+- Subverted in The Blob (1988).
 The homeless man suddenly shows up wielding an axe, but it turns out that he's trying to hack his lower arm off because the micro-blob that fell from space has started consuming it.
 Before he can finish, the blob clutches to the limb's remainder to continue eating him.

 - In District 9 Wikus attempts to chop his arm off in the hope that it will stop the metamorphosis into a Prawn from spreading, but he only manages to get a finger off and stops due to the pain.